 In the meantime at least four students were seriously struggling.
 Two of the four didn’t even have a fire going yet.
 Additionally, two of the four were trying to boil water in insulated, double-walled cups.
 The fire-building instructor did a huge disservice to these students.
 He spent all his time with the attractive female at the expense of students who genuinely needed help.

 This “pretty” student happens to be a real close friend of mine.
-She’s a full-time cop (a 16-year Detective) and a part-time EMT.
+She’s a full-time cop and a part-time EMT.
 She’s a really capable human being.
-I talked to her afterward about it and she was angry.
-She was keenly aware that it looked a certain way to other students, and that others weren’t getting any instructor attention at all.
+I talked to her afterward about it and she was keenly aware that it looked a certain way to other students, and that others weren’t getting any instructor attention at all.
 Not only that, she also knew how to build a fire and didn’t need or want the instructor to do it for her.

 If you teach long enough you will run across a student who you find attractive.
 It will happen.
 Please keep it to yourself and behave professionally.
 The student in question will certainly appreciate it more than you smothering them.
 The rest of the class will appreciate it, too, because they’ll get some actual instruction.